wijsmane/rippled/docs/zkSTARK/stark-integration-architecture.md

     - would need to again run the interaction between prover and verifier

-4. If signature and proof were both valid, add to ledger
+4. If signature and proof were both valid, make the ledger version immutable

     - add to SHAMap

         SHAMap::addItem(SHAMapNodeType type, boost::intrusive_ptr<SHAMapItem const> new SHAMapItem(getTransactionID(), serializedTransaction));

-    - SHAMap handles inclusion, will automatically recompute new root